rohanmahy/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 The serializations defined herein are formally new, but largely interchangeable with the way the serializations desecribed in {{-cbor}} are implemented.

 For example, preferred serialization described in {{-cbor}} is commonly implemented without support for indefinite-lengths.
-Ordinary serialization is defined here is largely the same preferred serialization without indefinite-lengths, so it is largely interchangeable with what is commonly implemented.
+Ordinary serialization as defined here is largely the same as preferred serialization without indefinite-lengths, so it is largely interchangeable with what is commonly implemented by encoders.

 # General Serialization